lambdaclass/concrete/ROADMAP.md

     final evidence class, replay command, and whether the final artifact works without the LLM.
 Design target:
     `docs/PROOF_SYNTHESIS.md`.

+    Product model: the human reviews the spec, assumptions, and evidence class;
+    the kernel checks the generated proof artifact.
+Do not design this as "trust the generated proof" or "the LLM decides correctness."
+If the spec is weak, vacuous, or wrong, synthesis has only made the wrong theorem cheap;
+    Phase 10/11 spec-adequacy, vacuity, and mutation gates are therefore part of this feature's safety story.

+    Deliverable: a replay bundle, not an LLM transcript.
+The bundle must contain the obligation, generated candidate artifacts, accepted proof/invariant/ lemma artifacts, rejected attempts with reasons, policy decisions, and a `concrete replay` command that validates the final evidence without network access or model access.

     Gates: synthesize a loop invariant for a small loop proof; synthesize a missing helper lemma; repair a stale proof after source drift; reject a